Spouse of the President of the Republic of Slovenia

 |

-Marko Gajić, BWF co-founder, Slovenia Dr. Aleš Musar, Spouse of the President of the Republic of Slovenia Dr. Simona Drenik Bavdek, Human Rights Ombudsman of the Republic of Slovenia Matjaž Berčon, Director of Komunala Kranj, Slovenia Blaž Veber, director, Bled Tourist Board, Slovenia Asad Shirinov, Advisor to the Chairman, Azerbaijan State Water Resources Agency Arif Ibrahimi Alkalali, Senior Advisor to the Deputy Minister for Water, Ministry of Environment, Water and Agriculture, Saudi Arabia Ara Mkrtchyan, Vice Minister of Environment of the Republic of Armenia Asta Speičytė Radzevičienė, Visionary, Social Entrepreneur & Founder of Neišnešiotukas | GROWING Lithuania | GROWING Europe, Lithuania Matjaž Juhart, Secretary, Slovenian Association of the Deaf and Hard of Hearing 9:45 - 9:50 Memorandum of Cooperation between ICPE and BWF |
+Marko Gajić, BWF co-founder, Slovenia Dr. Aleš Musar, First Gentleman of the Republic of Slovenia Diana Nausėdienė, First Lady of the Republic of Lithuania Dr. Simona Drenik Bavdek, Human Rights Ombudswoman of the Republic of Slovenia Matjaž Berčon, Director of Komunala Kranj, Slovenia Blaž Veber, director, Bled Tourist Board, Slovenia Asad Shirinov, Advisor to the Chairman, Azerbaijan State Water Resources Agency Arif Ibrahimi Alkalali, Senior Advisor to the Deputy Minister for Water, Ministry of Environment, Water and Agriculture, Saudi Arabia Ara Mkrtchyan, Vice Minister of Environment of the Republic of Armenia Asta Speičytė Radzevičienė, Visionary, Social Entrepreneur & Founder of Neišnešiotukas | GROWING Lithuania | GROWING Europe, Lithuania 9:55 - 10:00 Memorandum of Cooperation between ITF and the BWF |

 |